ucfacmw/ucfacmw.org/content/authors/jeff/_index.md

 - name: University of Central Florida

 # Short bio (displayed in user profile at end of posts)
 bio: I am interested in developing my knowledge of programming and new technologies through work on projects.
-I am currently a developer for the Tech Committee of the Society of Hispanic Professional Engineers at the University of Central Florida where we are constantly improving our mobile application.
+I am currently the Webmasters Director for ACM & ACM-W where I maintain the website and work on new features for a better user experience.
+I am also a developer for the Tech Committee of the Society of Hispanic Professional Engineers at the University of Central Florida where we are constantly improving our mobile application.

 # Add more/change interests if you'd like
 interests: